It was a silver town in her day ~

 replaced by a plant extracting sulfur

-from the dry lake.
+from the dry lake

-To those who visit (and oftener
+to those who visit

-to the gray burro
+(and oftener to the gray burro tethered patient

-tethered patient by a railroad tie)
+by a railroad tie)

-she has formed a habit
+she has formed a habit of muttering

 that bent pillar,